phone scam fake

 How many people are tagging them?

-If you find yourself through a bunch of people tagging them wearing their products and never got a response back, they got scammed.
+If you find yourself through a bunch of people tagging them wearing their products and never get a response back, they fall for the brand scam.
 Also if they’re all posted on the same date or around the same time, they got scammed.

-Something else that you can do is dm the people that tagged the brand and ask about their experience.
-Contact, a few people that tagged them a few weeks back, this way they’ve probably realized if it’s a brand scam or not.
+Something else that you can do is DM the people who tagged the brand and ask about their experience.
+Contact a few people that tagged them a few weeks back, this way they’ve probably realized if it’s a brand scam or not.

-This is could ending up being big red flag.
+This could end up being a big red flag.
 Some of the comments I got were like

 and so on.
-Now here’s a few things to watch out for:
+Now here are a few things to watch out for:

 • BIGGEST RED FLAG: if they say contact us on a different account.
 Here’s why; their first account would get reported for making so many spam comments, and using bots.
 This is why they created a second account, so if they do get reported or banned, they don’t exactly lose anything.
 Why else would a brand use a separate account?

 • Another thing is if they tell you to DM them.
-That’s how you know it’s 90% a bot.
+That’s how you know it’s 90% a bot that’s a front for the brand scam.
 They paid for these bots to mass-comment them.
 If they were actual brands then they would DM you privately, or contact you if you provided any contact information on your profile.

 • Like I said before most brands won’t comment on your post, but instead DM you privately or email you through your contact info.